86Box/docs/usage/diskimages.rst

 Floppy disk detection
 ^^^^^^^^^^^^^^^^^^^^^

-86Box detects the physical media format (sides, tracks per side, sectors per track, bytes per sector) of a floppy disk image through the following methods:
+86Box determines the physical media format (sides, tracks per side, sectors per track, bytes per sector) of a floppy disk image through the following methods:

-1. Data stored in the file header, except for Raw and DiskDupe formats where there is none.
+1. Image file header data - not applicable for **Raw** and **DiskDupe** formats;
-2. Data stored in the `DOS BIOS Parameter Block <https://en.wikipedia.org/wiki/BIOS_parameter_block>`_.
+2. `DOS BIOS Parameter Block <https://en.wikipedia.org/wiki/BIOS_parameter_block>`_ data within the image;
-3. If all else fails, a guess is made based on the file size.
+3. If all else fails, a guess is made based on the image file's size.

-The BIOS Parameter Block detection may result in incorrect behavior on non-DOS-compatible floppy disks.
-Installation floppies for UNIX and Linux are common examples of non-DOS-compatible disks.
-Disabling the :ref:`Check BPB <settings/floppycdrom:Floppy drives>` setting is strongly recommended for accessing these, as the inaccurate BPB detection may result in read errors, data corruption and other issues.
+The BIOS Parameter Block detection method may behave incorrectly with non-DOS floppy disks.
+Installation floppies for UNIX and Linux are common examples of non-DOS disks.
+Disabling :ref:`Check BPB <settings/floppycdrom:Floppy drives>` is strongly recommended for accessing these, as an inaccurate BPB detection may result in read errors, data corruption and other issues.

-.. note:: When using a raw image of a non-DOS-compatible floppy with the Check BPB setting disabled, make sure the image file has the right size for its media type, otherwise incorrect behavior may still occur.
+.. note:: When using a **Raw** image of a non-DOS floppy with Check BPB disabled, make sure the image file is not truncated (smaller than its media size), otherwise incorrect behavior may still occur.

 MO / ZIP removable disk images
 ------------------------------